As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 Today let’s talk about a part of life that sometimes doesn’t get enough thought and attention … lunch.
 Poor lunch.
-We treat lunch (especially those of us that have short lunch hours) as an afterthought, a break time, and just another blip to the end of the day.
-We are completely missing out on grabbing a moment in our day and making it delightful and purposeful.
+Lunch is treated (especially those of us that have short lunch hours) as an afterthought, a break time, and just another blip to the end of the day.
+Eating lunch like this is completely missing out on grabbing a moment in our day and making it delightful and purposeful.

 So today, let’s talk about turning a Sad Desk Lunch into a Delightful Desk Lunch.

 The requirements for a delightful desk lunch are simple…